-Nor are women making online accusations simply because they can: Rather, Roberts suggests, it’s because other methods have failed them.
-So does Ann Olivarius, a lawyer who was plaintiff in the landmark 1977 lawsuit against Yale, which first determined that sexual harassment is a form of discrimination: “There’s very little cultural support for women who claim that they have been sexually assaulted,” she says.
+Nor are women making online accusations simply because they can.
+Rather, Roberts suggests, it’s because other methods have failed them.
+Ann Olivarius, a lawyer who was plaintiff in the landmark 1977 lawsuit against Yale which first determined that sexual harassment is a form of discrimination, echoes this sentiment.
+“There’s very little cultural support for women who claim that they have been sexually assaulted,” she says.
 “When you see that Bill Cosby had 53 women who accused him before someone said, ‘This probably happened,’ there’s an impossibly high standard.”

 Luciano Floridi, a professor of philosophy and the ethics of information at Oxford University, agrees.
 “It’s a last resort, it’s screaming in the street because you can’t take it anymore,” he says.
 “I wish there were other solutions before.”

 Talking about someone online can spur formal bodies, such as HR departments or the police, to enact punishment.
 But it can also be a form of punishment in its own right.
+There are cases when this goes awry, and the punishment escalates beyond proportion.
 William Dutton, media and information professor at Michigan State University, notes that in cases where allegations go viral, it can have a “life-changing effect” on the guilty party.
 He points to a video of a woman putting a cat in the bin—clearly an act of cruelty.
 “It’s changed her life.
 Forever, she’ll be known as the cat woman who did this,” he says.
 “She probably rues the day she did this.”

-Here’s another reason not to panic about the risk of false accusations: Those I spoke to emphasized that the personal accounts of multiple women are unlikely to be false.
+Viral accusations are often those that are voiced by multiple women, and such corroboration diminishes the likelihood of false accusations.
 “Usually something goes viral because once someone posts online, someone else says, ‘me too.’
 If there were no ‘me too’s, I think most of these stories wouldn’t get a wide audience,” says Dutton.

 For this to work, she says, it needs to be made far easier to unearth anonymous identities once wrongdoing has been established.
 “There should be some way to get access to the identities of those who troll, dox, threaten, mock and try to hurt women online,” she says.
 “You should get that information right away, not weeks or years later.”